 A deep link reflects where the user is in the app, this is useful so users can bookmark and email links to locations within apps.
 Round trip apps get this automatically, but AJAX apps by their nature do not.
 AngularJS combines the benefits of deep link with desktop app-like behavior.

-AngularJS provides built-in services on top of XHR as well as various other back-ends using third party libraries.
-Promises further simplify your code by handling asynchronous return of data.
+AngularJS provides built-in services on top of XHR as well as various other back-ends using third-party libraries.
+Promises further simplify your code by handling the asynchronous return of data.

 Directives is a unique and powerful feature available only in Angular.
-Directives lets you invent new HTML syntax, specific to your application.
+Directives let you invent new HTML syntax, specific to your application.

 We use directives to create reusable components.
 A component allows you to hide complex DOM structure, CSS, and behavior.
 This lets you focus either on what the application does or how the application looks separately.